 There is a lot to see in Africa when it comes to wildlife and game reserves.
 The continent has so much to offer visiting tourists.
 You will be surprised to find some animals in the wild that you never knew still in Africa.
-Africa has faced the challenges of poaching and hunting of wildlife especially lions, elephants and other species, but a lot of groups and conservationists have risen to speak against the practice and now, the government is now doing something in terms of putting up the right laws to protect wild life in Africa.
+Africa has faced the challenges of poaching and hunting of wildlife especially lions, elephants, and other species, but a lot of groups and conservationists have risen to speak against the practice and now, the government is now doing something in terms of putting up the right laws to protect wildlife in Africa.

-It is said that millions of years ago, African dinosaurs existed before modern day animals and Archaeologists were said to have discovered the bones of the dinosaurs in Tanzania, East Africa.
+It is said that millions of years ago, African dinosaurs existed before modern-day animals, and Archaeologists were said to have discovered the bones of the dinosaurs in Tanzania, East Africa.
 The historical records say that this dinosaur roamed the earth about 240 million years ago.

-There are over 1,000 different species of mammals and 2,500 species of birds that live in Africa which makes it impossible for any tourist to be able to actually get to see all of what exists in the continent.
-As you visit, also have it mind that the penguin is one animal that you may not be able to see commonly in Africa but a colony where they live near South Africa is said to exist.
+There are over 1,000 different species of mammals and 2,500 species of birds that live in Africa which makes it impossible for any tourist to be able to actually get to see all of what exists on the continent.
+As you visit, also have in mind that the penguin is one animal that you may not be able to see commonly in Africa but a colony where they live near South Africa is said to exist.

 The largest mammal you can find in the continent is the African Elephant which weighs as much as 7 tons.
-Next to it, is the Rhinoceros which is also weighs over 5,000 pounds.
-Another interesting animal in Africa is the Nile crocodile that is known as the largest reptile in Africa and has an average length of 5 metres.
+Next to it, is the Rhinoceros which also weighs over 5,000 pounds.
+Another interesting animal in Africa is the Nile crocodile which is known as the largest reptile in Africa and has an average length of 5 meters.
 In various parts of Africa, you will see interesting animals such as frogs in Cameroon that are 1 foot in length.
 They are called goliath frogs and are said to be the largest frogs on earth.
-In Africa, the male lion weighs over 500 pounds and are known to attack and big animals like elephants.
+In Africa, the male lion weighs over 500 pounds and is known to attack and big animals like elephants.
 Other animals you will see while in Africa are vultures which feed on the carcasses of dead animals.

-There are several animals that live in the savannahs of Africa and those which live the forest.
+There are several animals that live in the savannahs of Africa and those which live in the forest.
 We have African savannah and forest elephants, so also with several other animals.

-When we talk about African savannah, we simply mean grasslands that have short trees scattered all over from the southern part of the Sahara desert to the north of South Africa.
+When we talk about the African savannah, we simply mean grasslands that have short trees scattered all over from the southern part of the Sahara desert to the north of South Africa.
 It is said to enjoy long dry seasons and short rainy seasons and has a variety of animals that live there.
-Some of these animals are the African Elephants, African Lions, Zebras, Cheetahs, Thompson’s gazelles, Rhinoceros, Wildebeests, Spotted Hyenas, Giraffes, Leopards and the African vultures.
+Some of these animals are the African Elephants, African Lions, Zebras, Cheetahs, Thompson’s gazelles, Rhinoceros, Wildebeests, Spotted Hyenas, Giraffes, Leopards, and African vultures.

 These are the largest land mammals alive today and are known as the African savanna elephant or African bush elephant.
-The males weight over 13,000 pounds and their tusks sometimes grow up to 6 feet long.
+The male's weight is over 13,000 pounds and their tusks sometimes grow up to 6 feet long.
 They are herbivores and consume up to 52 gallons of water at a single time.
 They are found in limited numbers in South Africa today.
-These ‘gentle giants’ as they are referred to can be dangerous especially when they are sick, wounded or trying to defend their young ones.
+These ‘gentle giants’ as they are referred to can be dangerous especially when they are sick, wounded, or trying to defend their young ones.

 Read our next article - A gastronomic journey through Germany